 G.B – Hype.
-They were simply unable to communicate in English.
+They were unable to communicate in English.
 But too many people thought to be in front of a Terminator scenario.

 J.L. – That’s why someone can be afraid of AI!
 You are confirming what I said at the beginning of this dialogue.
 A nuclear bomb explodes and kills a million people.
 Stop.
 Everything is clear.
 If you’re the leader of a big nation, you could be interested in nuclear weapons because they are “useful” in some situations.
 But, at the same time, it’s easier to oppose such a decision.
-With AI, the situation is completely different, because sometimes there’s a lack of scientificity.
+With AI, the situation is entirely different because sometimes there’s a lack of scientificity.

 G.B – You complained about this also for the psychoanalysis.
 For this reason, you introduced the matheme notation.

 J.L. – The beauty of mathematics is its objectivity, and I hope that the most important philosophical concepts regarding AI will one day be formalized.

 G.B – I think it’s easier to formalize an algorithm.

 J.L. – Of course, it is.
 But an algorithm for the subconscious must be interpreted entirely differently; sometimes, it can be impossible!
 That’s why I keep saying that the best arena for artificial intelligence is a linguistic world.
 I want to finish with a quote from one my seminars: “Love is giving something you don’t have to someone who doesn’t want it“.
 I’m still waiting for a rational artificial agent that struggles to give something it doesn’t have to another agent that refuses it!
 Can reinforcement learning explain it?